What Is a Trustee in Bankruptcy?

 The Bankruptcy Estate and Bankruptcy Trustee

-To understand a trustee's role, you must first know a concept known as the bankruptcy estate.
+To understand a trustee's role, you must first understand the bankruptcy estate.
 Under bankruptcy law, a bankruptcy filing creates a bankruptcy estate composed of the debtor's property.
 The bankruptcy estate is a separate legal entity from the bankruptcy debtor.

 Of course, since the bankruptcy estate is not a person, a bankruptcy trustee must step in to oversee the estate in bankruptcy court.
 The trustee will perform various duties required by law and the Bankruptcy Code.
 You usually will not meet your trustee until the meeting of creditors.